-Animal health agency: Bird flu poses 'exceptional situation' (Update)April 11th, 2013 in Diseases, Conditions, Syndromes /
+Animal health agency: Bird flu poses 'exceptional situation' (Update)April 11, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 The World Organisation for Animal Health (OIE) on Thursday said H7N9 bird flu posed an "exceptional situation" as the outbreak among Chinese poultry claimed a 10th human victim.